The Art of the Silk Road: St. Petersburg, Paris, London

 Day 3: Chesme Church, Peterhof, City Tour

 Far Horizons proudly presents a truly unique 12-day tour to St. Petersburg, Paris, and London, with an emphasis on each city’s great museums and their Silk Road collections.
 Begin in St. Petersburg with a city tour including Peterhof, the majestic estate created by Peter the Great, and the Hermitage, the second-largest museum in the world founded in 1764 on the orders of Catherine the Great.
-Travel to Veliky Novgorod, one of the oldest cities in Russia and a UNESCO World Heritage Site, before flying to Paris where we will visit the National Library and Louvre Museum.
+Fly to Paris where we will visit the National Library and Louvre Museum.
 By train through the Chunnel, we move to London, for a day in the British Museum, including a private viewing of Sasanian artifacts not on public display.
 Our time in London will also include the British Library and Victoria and Albert Museum.

 During the trip, we will learn about several civilizations that developed along the ancient Silk Road.
 Sogdiana was an ancient Iranian civilization that at different times included territory located in present-day Tajikistan and Uzbekistan.
 The Parthians were an Iranian dynasty that lasted for nearly five hundred years, successfully taking back territory in the near east from first the Seleucid Greeks and then the Romans.
 They were followed by the Sasanians, the last Persian (Zoroastrian) Empire before the rise of Islam, who held their own against their arch-rival the Roman-Byzantine Empire to rule from 224 to 651.